 A collection of photographs of the Three Stooges – Moe Howard, Larry Fine, Curly Howard, Shemp Howard, Joe Besser, and Curly Joe DeRita.

-The traditional opening to the Three Stooges short films, with the headshots of Moe, Larry and Curly.
+The traditional opening to the Three Stooges short films, with the head shots of Moe, Larry and Curly.

 The Three Stooges (Moe, Larry and Curly) as policemen in a publicity still, most likely from Dizzy Detectives.